ElektroStudios/PS3-Quick-Disc-Decryptor/README.md

 PS3 Quick Disc Decryptor is a - *yet another* - application that allows you to decrypt PS3 disc images (\*.iso files) in a friendly way.

-The decrypted PS3 disc images will work with [RPCS3](https://rpcs3.net/) emulator.
+The decrypted PS3 disc images will work with [RPCS3](https://rpcs3.net/) emulator (if available in their compatibility list).

 ## 👌 Features